jouderianjr/pyxis/README.md

 Pyxis is deployed on a [JFrog Artifactory](https://www.jfrog.com/confluence/display/RTF/Npm+Registry) repository with `npm` integration.
 By consequence you should install the [JFrog cli](https://jfrog.com/getcli/) in order to get things work.

-You'll need to instruct `npm` to download the packages you want from our Artifactory registry instance.
+You'll also need to ask DevOps for a JFrog Artifactory account in order to continue.

+Now you want to instruct `npm` to download the packages from Prima's Artifactory registry instance.
 To do that follow the steps below:

 1. Configure _npm_